Atopic Dermatitis (cont.)

 Skin care: A simple and basic regimen is key.
 Staying with one recommended soap and one moisturizer is very important.
 Using multiple soaps, lotions, fragrances, and mixes of products may cause further issues and skin sensitivity.

 Healing the skin and keeping it healthy are of primary importance both in preventing further damage and enhancing the patient's quality of life.
 Developing and following a daily skin-care routine is critical to preventing recurrent episodes of symptoms.
 The key factor is proper bathing and the application of an emollient to the wet skin without towel drying.
 Generally, an effective emollient is a reasonably stiff ointment or cream (one that does not move out of an opened inverted jar).
 People with atopic dermatitis should avoid hot baths and showers.
-A lukewarm bath with a capful of chlorine bleach (Clorox) helps to cleanse, disinfect, and moisturize the skin without drying it excessively.
+A lukewarm bath with a capful of chlorine bleach (Clorox) helps to cleanse and disinfect the skin.
 The doctor may recommend limited use of a mild bar soap or non-soap cleanser because soaps can be drying to the skin.
-Bath oils are not usually helpful.
+Oatmeal baths are often helpful.

 Once the bathing is finished, apply an emollient immediately without towel drying.
 This restores the skin's moisture and inhibits the evaporation of water, increasing the rate of healing, and establishing a barrier against further drying and irritation.
 Lotions generally are discouraged because they have a high water or alcohol content and evaporate quickly.
 Creams and ointments work better at healing the skin.
 Tar preparations can be very helpful in healing very dry, lichenified areas.
 Whatever preparation is chosen, it should be as free of fragrances and chemicals as possible.